 Excavated remains found at Mleiha Archaeological Park or technically Faya North East site date it back to the Neolithic period, or something like 130,000 years ago.
 Archaeologists believe that humans would have migrated here from Africa on their way to later migrations across the world.
 It is also assumed that the natural conditions that would have been favorable to human habitation in existence since then.
 This means it may not have been a desert then.

-From a pre-historic world’s perspective, the location of Mlieha would have allowed easy access to other pre-historic civilizations via land route.
+From a pre-historic world’s perspective, the location would have allowed easy access to other pre-historic civilizations via land route.
 Stone tools discovered here are a testimony to that.

 Burial Site found here point to life here between 4000- 8000 BCE, as do the fireplaces.
 Humans were still nomadic at this stage and were yet to start cultivation.
 The collapse of this civilization may have happened due to climate change.